vert-x/vert-x.github.io/docs_md/core_manual_ruby.md

 ## Deploying a module programmatically

-You should use `deployModule` to deploy a module, for example:
+You should use `deploy_module` to deploy a module, for example:

     Vertx.deploy_module("io.vertx~mod-mailer~2.0.0-beta1", config)